 We know that informed, well-prepared clients fair best.
 We do our best to ensure that you fully understand the intricacies of the court process and are prepared for what lies ahead; during the process and as importantly, after the financial crisis is over, so that you are ready to move forward.

 For more than 25 years, Attorney Reine C. Boyer has helped countless individuals and families work through foreclosure and bankruptcy to restore financial stability.
 She understands that no two cases are identical and takes a highly individualized approach to ensure her clients' unique needs are met.
 Attorney Boyer’s unparalleled persuasive style has enabled her to negotiate work-out solutions and modification of mortgage loans to avoid foreclosure.
-Attorney Boyer recently helped a client "cram down" or modify and reduce debt from 3.5 million to 1.75 million.
-She represents clients throughout the State of Connecticut including Bridgeport, Stamford and New Haven.
+From helping clients "cram down" or modify and reduce their mortgage debt to bringing civil actions against mortgage servicing companies, Attorney Boyer represents clients throughout the State of Connecticut.

 Connecticut is a lien theory state.
 Lenders hold legal title to the property and homeowners have equitable title.
 Lenders go to court against the homeowner in judicial proceedings to foreclose on the document that places the lien on the property called the mortgage.